k0sproject/k0s/docs/configuration.md

 Configuration options related to k0s's [node-local load balancing] feature.

-**Note:** This feature is experimental!
-Expect instabilities and/or breaking changes.

 | Element          | Description                                                                                                                   |
 | ---------------- | ----------------------------------------------------------------------------------------------------------------------------- |
 | `enabled`        | Indicates if node-local load balancing should be used to access Kubernetes API servers from worker nodes.
 Default: `false`.   |